 33. Bran Castle

 Once inside, 30 minutes to an hour should be more than enough time to explore all of the rooms.
 However, make sure to plan a little extra time to enjoy the grounds as well as to wait at the entrance.
-Bran Castle is world famous and can get quite busy, especially in high season.
+Bran Castle is world-famous and can get quite busy, especially in the high season.

 34. Peleș Castle

 Recommended by Melissa from High Heels & Backpack